 6/5 - 7/25/15: Excerpt of The Very Rich Hours in With Hidden Noise, curated by Stephen Vitiello, Contemporary Art Museum at the University of South Florida in Tampa, FL

 5/30 - 6/9/15: Oultopia residency in Oulchy-le-Château, France.

-3/20/15: I'm pleased to announce the release (finally!) of Steven M. Miller: Between Noise & Silence, a box set (7xCD + 1 DVD) I produced in tribute to the late composer who was also my good friend.
-It collects much of his life's work, both solo and in collaboration with other artists, plus a CD of new works composed in Steven's memory by myself, Annea Lockwood, David Dunn, JA Deane, Gregory Taylor, Chris Brown, Pauline Oliveros, David Mahler, and Maggi Payne.
-It is available from Innova records (see link above), and will be available for digital download on iTunes and Amazon.
+3/20/15: Steven M. Miller: Between Noise & Silence, box set (7xCD + 1 DVD) I produced in tribute to the late composer and good friend.
+It collects much of his life's work, solo and in collaboration with others, plus a CD of new works composed in Steven's memory by myself, Annea Lockwood, David Dunn, JA Deane, Gregory Taylor, Chris Brown, Pauline Oliveros, David Mahler, and Maggi Payne.
+Available from Innova records (see link above), and as digital download on iTunes and Amazon.

 2/24 - 5/3/15: Excerpt of The Very Rich Hours in With Hidden Noise, curated by Stephen Vitiello, Alyce de Roulet Williamson Gallery at the Art Center in Pasadena, CA